Staying safe in a tree stand could be a matter of life and death. Here are 5 tips to help you stay safe.

-Know your Tree Stand.
+Know Your Tree Stand

-How might you get to know your tree stand best you ask?
-Well… read the directions/instructions.
-This might come as a surprise to many because most of us don't like to read instructions but you’re going to be pretty high up there in the tree so you better get to know your stand inside out.
+How do you get to know your tree stand best?
+To get started, read the directions/instructions.
+Most of us don't like to read instructions, so this might come as a surprise, but reading the instructions will familiarize you with your tree stand.
+You’re going to be pretty high up there in the tree, so you better get to know your stand inside out.
 It is necessary that you know the ins and outs of your tree stand before you are us there in the tree.

-Know your Tree
+Know Your Tree

 Use a Harness